Transfer Military College Credit: CLEP

 The College-Level Examination Program (CLEP) is a national program of credit by examination to obtain recognition of college-level achievement.
-It can help you meet general requirements (in subjects like Math, English, Science, Business, foreign languages and others) and get closer to your degree faster.
+It can help you meet general education requirements (in subjects like Math, English, Science, Business, foreign languages and others) and complete your degree requirements faster.

+The 90- to 120-minute exams are administered at over 2,000 colleges across the country and at on-base testing centers worldwide.
 Credits are awarded for successful scores at 2,900 colleges and universities with the minimum score for eligibility determined by each individual institution1.
-Check with the Prior Learning Assessment team to confirm AIU’s requirements.
+Check with the Prior Learning Assessment Department to confirm AIU’s requirements.

 AIU is a registered CLEP credit-granting institution, awarding proficiency credit for comparable coursework based on CLEP examination scores as recommended by the American Council on Education (ACE) for the respective course requirements.
-Students should work with the Prior Learning Assessment team to determine which CLEP examination(s) would work best within their individual degree plan.
-Official Military transcripts (JST) typically include CLEP scores; otherwise, final official CLEP score reports are to be mailed directly to the AIU’s Student Records team.
-Students should consult http://www.collegeboard.com to find CLEP examination centers in their areas.
+Students should work with the Prior Learning Assessment Department to determine which CLEP examination(s) may work best within their individual degree plan.
+Official Military transcripts (JST) typically include CLEP scores; otherwise, final, official CLEP score reports should be mailed directly to the AIU Registrar.
+Students should consult https://www.collegeboard.org to find CLEP examination centers in their areas.

 CLEP exams are available in the following areas of study: